mkdesilva/react-native-circular-progress-indicator/README.md

 #### with multiple child

 ```
-import { CircularProgressWithChild } from 'react-native-circular-progress-indicator';
+import { CircularProgressWithChild } from 'react-native-circular-progress-view';

 // accepts any react element as child
 ....